zihongx/AI-Assistant---Education/data/Basic_information.md

 Ms. Huang graduated from New York University and holds degrees in Education and Child Psychology for her undergraduate and graduate studies, respectively.
 She is fluent in both English and Chinese, with over ten years of teaching experience, and primarily teaches English courses at New Turbo.
 Ms. Huang has served as a counselor at Stuyvesant High School and conducted psychological work and related research at various renowned public schools.

 ### Ms. Liu
 As the Mathematics Director at New Turbo, Ms. Liu holds a degree in Business Administration.
-With years of teaching and team-leading experiences , she excels in guiding new teachers and sparking students' interest in learning, whether in group or one-on-one settings, and significantly improving the students’ scores in a short period.
+With years of teaching and team-leading experiences , she excels in guiding new teachers and sparking students' interest in learning, whether in group or one-on-one settings, and significantly improving the students' scores in a short period.

 ### Mr. Zhang
 Mr. Zhang teaches various AP courses, history, ELA, and ESL courses at New Turbo.
 His primary teaching language is English.
 With over ten years of teaching experience, Mr. Zhang instructs students ranging from elementary school to adults.
 He emphasizes learning techniques and methods, enabling students to grasp essential topics quickly.

 ### Mr. Zhu
-Mr. Zhu is one of the primary instructors for New Turbo’s STEM and SAT Math courses, fluent in both Chinese and English.
+Mr. Zhu is one of the primary instructors for New Turbo's STEM and SAT Math courses, fluent in both Chinese and English.
 He has participated in several research projects at NYU, having a strong background in STEM fields.
 At New Turbo, he mainly teaches chemistry, physics, biology, and mathematics, and his students often achieve perfect scores in AP and SAT exams.

 ### Ms. Cai
 Ms. Cai completed her undergraduate and graduate studies at University of Pennsylvania and serves as an instructor for integrated subjects and a college admissions consultant at New Turbo.
 With years of teaching experience, under her guidance, most students have been admitted to Ivy League universities with significant scholarships.
 Besides teaching, Ms. Cai has also been involved in numerous research projects.

 ### Mr. Tan
-Mr. Tan is one of the primary instructors for New Turbo’s SAT English and Writing courses for all grades.
+Mr. Tan is one of the primary instructors for New Turbo's SAT English and Writing courses for all grades.
 He graduated from one of the top thirty liberal arts colleges, Bucknell University, and possesses years of teaching experience.
 He provides academic training and specializes in educating special-needs children.

 ### Ms. Shi
-Ms. Shi is one of the primary instructors for New Turbo’s STEM online courses, having completed her undergraduate studies at Lehigh University, ranked in the top thirty in North America.
+Ms. Shi is one of the primary instructors for New Turbo's STEM online courses, having completed her undergraduate studies at Lehigh University, ranked in the top thirty in North America.
 Fluent in both English and Chinese, she possesses extensive teaching experience and has participated in numerous research projects, accumulating rich theoretical and practical experience in science.

 ### Ms. Ria
 Ms. Ria, graduated from University of Pennsylvania, majors in Education and has previously taught at New Oriental.
 Fluent in both English and Chinese, she is an instructor at New Turbo, mainly teaching elementary school mathematics and creative writing.
-With teaching experience in various NYC‘s public schools, she is extensively experienced in education.
+With teaching experience in various NYC's public schools, she is extensively experienced in education.

 ### Ms. Zheng
 Ms. Zheng, a graduate of a top thirty state university with a major in mathematics education, serves as the SAT Mathematics and mathematics instructor for various grade levels at New Turbo.
 With extensive teaching experience and expertise in tailoring course plans to meet students' needs, she excels in her teaching.